 There are other great options for cheaper backpacks as well that are just as great.
 These can be found online.
 The reviews that people leave are also incredibly helpful.

 No matter what kind of backpack you get, make sure it has good back support, adjustable straps, and that it is comfortable to wear.
-It should also have a lot of storage space, such as small zippers on the side of the backpack that are convenient for storing small items.
+It should also have a lot of storage space, such as small zippers on the side of the backpack that is convenient for storing small items.

 2. Over the shoulder purse/ smaller backpack

 I said “over the shoulder” for a big safety reason: It helps prevent people from grabbing your bag and running off with it!
 If it’s across your body, there is no easy way for them to snatch it and run.
-If you’d rather use a backpack, then a small regular backpack is great, too, and better for your shoulders (I like to wear my backpack in the front of me on public transportation to prevent theft).
+If you’d rather use a backpack, then a small regular backpack is great, too, and better for your shoulders (I like to wear my backpack in front of me on public transportation to prevent theft).

 Bringing a smaller purse or backpack is perfect when going on short day trips so you can bring important items with you (camera, phone), and leave your bigger bag at your hostel/hotel.
 It’s also an important place to keep valuables that you absolutely cannot lose if there is not a locker for storage at your hostel.
 It’s also a good idea to spread out your valuables between your backpack and your smaller backpack, so they are not all stored in one spot.

-How to Prepare your Luggage
+Packing Tips for Female Backpackers: How to Prepare your Luggage

 1. Pack an extra outfit in your carry on